Have you ever thought of the highest point or place on the earth?

 Everest Base Camp trekking is possible almost the year round however the best times to visit are considered from the beginning of March to mid May and from the beginning of September to mid November.
 The winters are very cold with possible heavy snowfall and summers are wet and cloudy.
 April and early May is a good time to see the trees bursting into bloom, with Rhododendrons, adding a spectacular splash of color to the landscape.
 The views are simply awesome when the summer monsoons have cleared the dust in the atmosphere.

 High Altitude Warning:

-Altitude sickness is a serious concern on the Everest Base Camp trek which can affect even young and healthy people.
+Altitude sickness is a major concern on the Everest Base Camp trek which can affect even young and healthy people.
 The only medicine to high altitude sickness is to descend towards lower elevation.
 It may start with a mild headache and there may be experienced other signs of Acute Mountain Sickness (AMS) by different people but include fatigue, dizziness, loss of appetite, nausea or vomiting, difficulty in walking and rattling breath.
 We strongly advise our trekkers to consult with your Guide or Sardar and let them know your situation.
 They will have some medicines for altitude sickness in the 'First aid box'.
 We are very much concerned of your safety and our guides are aware of such situations how they should be tackled.